 Create a policy on each machine where the agent is installed.

 You can run an initial backup automatically over the network, or you can back up offline.
-Offline seeding for an initial backup is useful if you have large amounts of data that will require a lot of network bandwidth to transfer.
+Offline seeding for an initial backup is useful if you've large amounts of data that will require a lot of network bandwidths to transfer.

 Write the backup data to a staging location.

 Use the AzureOfflineBackupDiskPrep tool to copy the data from the staging location to one or more SATA disks.

 The tool creates an Azure Import job.
 For more information, see What is the Azure Import/Export service.

 Send the SATA disks to an Azure datacenter.